How to Find Email Addresses

 Rapportive trick:

-The first stop for me is the rapportive trick.
+The next stop for me is the rapportive trick.
 When I enter the correct email in gmail, rapportive will often populate my target’s other digital profiles.
 To guess the correct email I start by plugging in popular email syntaxes followed by the company’s domain name:

-first initial +last name@companyname.com
+first initial +last [email protected]

-last name@companyname.com
+last [email protected]

-first name@companyname.com
+first [email protected]

-first name+last name@companyname.com
+first name+last [email protected]

-first initial+last initial@companyname.com
+first initial+last [email protected]

-first initial+last name@companyname.com
+first initial+last [email protected]

-first initial.lastname@companyname.com
+first [email protected]

-first initial@companyname.com
+first [email protected]

 If Rapportive populates a profile, I know I have guessed correctly.
 Note the difference: